Recombinant human follicle stimulating hormone (follitropin alfa [rch])

 Pack sizes of 1, 5 and 10 pre-filled pens.
 Not all pack sizes may be marketed.
-Each pack also contains the corresponding number of needles and alcohol swabs to be used with the pen for administration.
+Each pack also contains the corresponding number of needles to be used with the pen for administration.

 Bemfola Pens are not designed to allow the cartridge to be removed.

 Bemfola 75 IU Pen Injector AUST R 231039